 Extending module load path

-There are a couple of ways we could tell the Python interpreter where to look for modules, aside from the
+There are a couple of ways to tell the Python interpreter where to look for modules, aside from the

-default, which is the local directory and the built-in modules.
-You could either use the environment
+default local directory and built-in modules.
+You can use the environment variable

-PYTHONPATH to specify additional directories to look for modules in, like this:
+PYTHONPATH to specify additional directories to look for modules like this:

 PYTHONPATH=/foo python game.py

-game.py, and will enable the script to load modules from the
+game.py, and enables the script to load modules from the

 as the local directory.

-foo directory to the list of paths to look for modules in as well.
+foo directory has been added to the list of paths where modules are looked for.